 This qualification continues at the level of content covered at third level in the Broad General Education.
+Usually, only a small number of pupils will be presented at this level.
 There are no final exams and all of your work is marked in school.
 You will either pass or fail a National 3 course.